PiCoPress/Sprexor/README.md

 >void error_strict() : If it is called, throw SprexorException instead of print at IOCenter.

 >void setInterruptChar(String|char) : Interrupt Sprexor during parsing if detected this char.

+>void unSemicolon() : semicolon is not abled to use.

+>void unBasicFeatures() : basic commands is not registered.